 Collection & Similar Perfumes

-Tom Ford Ombre Leather is a part of a fragrance line composed of two perfumes with the latest being:
+Tom Ford Ombre Leather is part of a fragrance line composed of two perfumes with the latest being:

 - Tom Ford Ombre Leather Parfum – is a leather floral fragrance released in 2021.
 The main notes are Leather, Violet, and Jasmine Sambac.
 The lasting power is 8 – 10 hours with moderate projection